Even the best properties don’t get top dollar unless they are properly presented to the market.

 [UNIQUE] Then, we add another, the aforementioned fourth, which is this HawkinsCRE.com site, likely the most trafficked website dedicated to Miami area commercial real estate.
 In one analysis we did at the end of a listing (property was sold), we found that HawkinsCRE.com had views of pages specifically for that listing that totaled 37% of the detail pageviews on LoopNet.
 That is extra high-quality traffic.
 No competitor can claim this.

 [UNIQUE] We also developed a tool, 100% proprietary to Hawkins Commercial Realty, to identify and market to properties with given characteristics in proximity to a property.
-For listings, we generally utilize this to do highly targeted mailings and email or phone marketing.
+For listings, we generally utilize this to do by way of highly targeted mailings and email or phone marketing.
 Some brokers will indeed do listed near-you-mailings, but none we know of do it as targeted as we do or go to the next level of reaching out more directly to the owners other than by mail.
+Effectively targeting buyers for commercial property involves a lot more than proximity marketing.

 Support Materials